 Style can never precede the 'thing seized'

-any more than the cart can come before the proverbial horse.
+any more than the horse comes before the proverbial cart.

 one might say: